za3k/short-programs/README.md

 ---
 Reports what hours I was at the computer, based on my bash history.
 On linux, I instead use [keystroked](https://github.com/vanceza/keystroked).

+ijgrep
+---
+Search for a phrase in a set of indented TODO files.

+Usage: `ijgrep PHRASE FILE1 [FILE2...]`

 internet_up?
 ---
 Maintains a file at /var/tmp/internet_up reading "up" or "down".
 Run as a daemon.
 Useful for status bars.